PritiShaw/highlight-pmc-chrome-extension/README.md

 7. Enable Developer mode by ticking the checkbox in the upper-right corner.
 8. Click on the "Load unpacked extension..." button.
 9. Select the `extension` directory in the git repository (ref Step 3)
-10. Visit reach.nrnb-docker.ucsd.edu to use the extension.
+10. Visit [reach.nrnb-docker.ucsd.edu](reach.nrnb-docker.ucsd.edu) to use the extension.

-*Tested on* : Chromium and Chrome in Ubuntu19 and Chrome in Windows10